infocareworkshop/serviceorderhub-docs/docs/Data types and structures.md

-Title: Data types and structures
+# Data types and structures

 There are some special data types used in our API.